Skip to main content

 How do I update my personal details?

-You’ll see that there some details that cannot be changed online, like those used for admission, enrolment and government reporting purposes.
+You’ll see that there are some details that cannot be changed online, like those used for admission, enrolment and government reporting purposes.
 If you want to change your name, citizenship or date of birth, you’ll need to email scanned copies of certain legal documents to us.

 If you want further details about this process, see How to change your personal details.